-Many of our current and/or future portfolio companies may be susceptible to economic slowdowns or recessions and may be unable to repay our debt investments during these periods.
-Therefore, during such slowdowns or recessions, our non-performing assets are likely to increase, and the value of our portfolio is likely to decrease.
-Adverse economic conditions may also decrease the value of any collateral securing some of our debt investments and the value of our equity investments.
-A prolonged economic slowdown or recession may further decrease the value of such collateral and result in losses of value in our portfolio and a decrease in investment income, net investment income, assets, and net worth.
-Unfavorable economic conditions also could increase our funding costs, limit our access to the capital markets or result in a decision by lenders not to extend credit to us on terms we deem acceptable.
-These events could prevent us from increasing investment originations and harm our operating results.
+Many of our portfolio companies may be susceptible to economic downturns or recessions and may be unable to repay our loans during these periods.
+Therefore, during these periods our non-performing assets may increase and the value of these assets may decrease.
+Adverse economic conditions may also decrease the value of collateral securing some of our loans and the value of our equity investments.
+Economic slowdowns or recessions could lead to financial losses in our portfolio and a decrease in revenues, net income and assets.
+Unfavorable economic conditions also could increase our funding costs, limit our access to the capital markets or result in a decision by lenders not to extend credit to us.
+These events could prevent us from increasing investments and harm our operating results.
+We experienced to some extent such effects as a result of the economic downturn that occurred from 2008 through 2009 and may experience such effects again in any future downturn or recession.